-Before I explore this potentially life-altering truth with you, I want to do a review of a couple of things that will help you understand where I’m attempting to take you.
-In my new book, https://www.cosdavis.com/heavens-currency-investing-in-the-things-that-matter-most I have a chapter I call Five Truths That Can Change Your Life.
+Before I explore this potentially life-altering truth with you, I want to review a couple of things that will help you understand where I’m attempting to go with this.
+In my book, https://www.cosdavis.com/heavens-currency-investing-in-the-things-that-matter-most I have a chapter I call “Five Truths That Can Change Your Life.”

-The idea that your life is a time-sensitive trust from God is a foundational concept Christianity.
+The idea that your life is a time-sensitive trust is a foundational concept in Christianity.
 Biblical concepts such as stewardship, responsibility, judgment, rewards, discipleship, and Christ’s lordship rest on the premise that we have been entrusted with something.
-A trust is a property or interest held by one person for the profit or benefit of another.
-The owner of the property or interest in this case is God, your Creator.
-You are the trustee or steward of this trust.

-This truth is a foundational teaching of Christianity.
-Biblical concepts such as stewardship, responsibility, judgment, rewards, discipleship, and Christ’s lordship rest on the premise that we have been entrusted with something.
 A trust is a property or interest held by one person for the profit or benefit of another.
 The owner of the property or interest in this case is God, your Creator.
-You are the trustee or steward of this trust.
+You are the trustee or steward of the life God has given you.

 Some people live as if they will never die but they are wrong.
-We don’t know when or time will expire but it will because God’s Word tells us it will.
-Common sense also verifies this reality.
-According to some information I found recently, over 166,000 people in the world die every day.
+We don’t know when our time will expire but it will because God’s Word tells us it will.
+Common sense also verifies this reality, over 166,000 people in the world die every day.

 Your life is a time-sensitive TRUST from God.
 Our life is a gift, a trust to be lived to the glory of God.
 This is true of everyone who has ever lived.
-God is the originator, the giver, and sustainer of our life.
+God is the originator, the giver, and the sustainer of our life.

 According to scriptural teachings such as The Parable of the Talents, you are accountable for how you manage His interests.
 1 Peter 118-19 is one of numerous New Testament reminders of the tremendous price Jesus paid to save us and make us His own, “You were not redeemed with perishable things like silver and gold…but with precious blood…the blood of Christ.”

-Your life is a time-sensitive trust from God.
-Do you believe this truth to the depth that it makes a difference in how you live.
+Does all this matter to you?
+Do you believe this truth to the depth that it makes a difference in how you live?
 Truth is useless to us if we do not embrace it and the implications it has for us.
 For example, I have electricity installed in my home and “believe” by flipping a switch it can expel darkness and allow me to see where I am going.
 The truth (electricity) is there but I must choose to use it before the truth can benefit me.
 I must do something, flip the switch.

-If your time is limited and if what Christ has done to save you is true, what are you going to do about it?
+If your time is limited, and if what Christ has done to save you is true, what are you going to do about it?
 What are you willing to do, to change in order to take it seriously?
 How will you treat God, yourself, and others in light of this truth?
 God gives us only one day at a time and that is all we have.

 ” We make a living by what we get; we make a life by what we give.”
 Winston Churchill